Sharing internet in an apartment

 File & Device Access

-Without a guest network, anyone on your WiFi can potentially see shared folders, printers, and smart home devices.
+Without a guest network, someone on your Wi-Fi may be able to see shared folders, printers, media devices, or smart-home devices.

 High Risk